ANOH Gas Processing Plant

 The project will comprise a Phase One 300MMscfd midstream gas processing plant.
 The ANOH plant, is being built by AGPC, which is an IJV owned equally between Seplat Energy and the Nigerian Gas Company (NGC), a wholly owned subsidiary of Nigerian National Petroleum Corporation (NNPC).
 In February 2021, The IJV, AGPC, successfully raised $260 million in debt to fund completion of the ANOH project.
 The project is now fully funded following completion of equity investments of $210 million by each partner ($420 million combined).

 ANOH is one of Nigeria’s most strategic gas projects.
 It will help Nigeria to accelerate its transition away from small-scale diesel generators to cleaner, less expensive fuels such as natural gas for power generation.
 The upstream development, including the drilling of six production wells, will be delivered by the upstream unit operator SPDC, with four wells expected to be completed in 2021.
-We have made excellent progress on the project despite the Covid-19 challenges and we expect the major gas processing units to arrive in Nigeria in Q3 2021, to commence installation before the end of the year, with mechanical completion and pre-commissioning in Q1 2022 and first gas flowing to customers by the end of H1 2022.
+We have made good progress on the project despite the Covid-19 challenges, and expect to achieve mechanical completion by the end of 2022.
+However, after third-party pipeline projects, we now expect to achieve first gas by the end of H1 2023.

 The initial total project cost was budgeted at $700 million.
 Following a cost optimisation programme, the AGPC construction cost is now expected to be no more than $650 million, inclusive of financing costs and taxes, significantly lower than the original projected cost at FID.